-FIGURE 1-1 locates the Project in West Maui and FIGURE 1-2 zooms in to show the project area and the existing Honoapi'ilani Highway between milepost 11 and milepost 17.
+FIGURE 1-1 depicts the West Maui Project location and FIGURE 1-2 zooms in to show the project area and the existing Honoapi'ilani Highway between milepost 11 and milepost 17.
 As a part of Maui's Belt Road system, Honoapi'ilani Highway is a two-lane principal arterial highway that provides the main access between communities along Maui's west coast and the rest of the island.
 The southeastern terminus of the Project is at milepost 11 in Ukumehame, within the vicinity of Pāpalaua Wayside Park.
 The northwestern terminus of the Project is at milepost 17 in Launiupoko, where Honoapi'ilani Highway intersects the southern terminus of Lāhainā Bypass.